yaikobzeray/dev-journal/activity_log.md

 Worked on Flutter platform channels to call native Android code.
 Required writing a simple Kotlin method.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Monday, 01 July 2024 — Entry 2

+Refactored async JavaScript code from callbacks to async/await.
+Much more readable and easier to debug.

+*Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*